garncarz/nogamespy-vietcong/README.md

 - 28900 TCP for the master server (game clients fetching the server list)
 - 27900 UDP for the heartbeat service (game servers introducing themselves)

-DB schema creation:
+DB schema migration:
-`docker run -it -v $VOLUME:/app/volume garncarz/nogamespy-vietcong ./app.py --create-db-schema`
+`docker run -it -v $VOLUME:/app/volume garncarz/nogamespy-vietcong alembic upgrade head` (needs to be run before the first use and on every change of the schema)

 Master server:
 `docker run -it -v $VOLUME:/app/volume -p 28900:28900 garncarz/nogamespy-vietcong ./app.py --master`